May 31, 1958

 And this Primary Day was an important one for the Danbury Taylors of Stokes County.
 They had a long history in politics.
 John Taylor was the county sheriff for 20 years and served in the state House.
 His brother Ed Taylor was also in the state Legislature for one term.
 Both were helped in their quests by sister Grace Taylor Rodenbough, an educator and former Red Cross director who became so well-known in the county campaigning for her brothers that in 1952 she took up the gauntlet and won her first term in the state House.
 She would go on to win seven more terms — almost unheard of back in the day.
 She’s still the most successful woman in Stokes County’s political history — would have to be.

-On Primary Day one of my father’s jobs was to help get out the vote.
+On Primary Day one of my father’s jobs was to help get out the vote (thus the boxes of hootch).
 In a political family it’s what was required from its younger men, the ones not ready to run for office yet.
 On Primary Day 1958, he was supposed to deliver willing voters for his Aunt Grace.
 But on this particular Primary Day Edwin Madison Taylor Jr. had another piece of business to attend to.
 It’s the day he was to wed Miss Barbara Sue Tuttle of Walnut Cove.

 The timing was controversial, my father said, retelling the story in 2008 on their 50th anniversary and as his health rapidly declined.
 He would only live a few days longer.
 But he had great strength that day at Forsyth Memorial Hospital, recounting Grace’s irritation with the scheduling of his wedding.
 A smart politician should expect to lose and fight like hell to win.
 Grace wanted all her forces out there on Primary Day.
 And the wedding also took her away from the polls, a place where someone with her popularity could do a lot of good.